SmartBear/react-gherkin-editor/CONTRIBUTING.md

 ___
 ## Release a new version
-To release a new version, you need to:
-- Create it in package.json
-- Build the release files (currently a `lib` folder that is generated)
+- Run `yarn publish`
-- Release the new version on NPM and/or on GitHub
+- Enter the new version when asked

-**This section assumes, for the given commands, that you wish to create a version named 1.0.1**

-### Create a new version
-To create a new version of react-gherkin-editor for release:

-- Run `yarn version` to create a new version, commit the change and create the tag on GitHub
+- Enter your NPM account password when asked

-  - You can also use `yarn version --major`, `yarn version --minor` or `yarn version --patch` to generate a new version for you
+**Note:** you can skip entering the new version by using `yarn publish --major`, `yarn publish --minor` or `yarn publish --patch`.
+This will generate a new version based on the current version.
-- Push your changes (a new commit should have been created)

-If you want to create a new version manually instead:
-- Edit package.json with the new version
-- Commit the changes with message "v1.0.1"
-- Create a git tag: `git tag -a v1.0.1 -m "v1.0.1"`
-- Push you changes

-### NPM release
-- Build the release using `yarn build`
-- Publish using `yarn publish`
-- When prompted for a new version, you can ignore it (just validate)

-You can cleanup the created files using `yarn clean`.

 ### GitHub release
-- Update the release branch: `git checkout release` then `git merge master`
-- Build the release using `yarn build`
-- Commit and push the changes with the message "Release 1.0.1"
+After executing the `yarn publish` command, a new commit is pushed with the name and tag "v[version]".
+To make a GitHub release, for instance with version `1.0.1`:
 - From the react-gherkin-editor repository in GitHub, go to releases and click "Draft new release"
   - Tag: v1.0.1
-  - Target branch: release
+  - Target branch: master
   - Release title: Release 1.0.1
   - Fill the release notes
 - Click on "Publish release"

 ___
-## Upgrade
+## Upgrade from another package

 ### Using the NPM release
 You can upgrade like any other package.
 For instance using yarn: `yarn upgrade @smartbear/react-gherkin-editor --latest`